Ninjas & Superspies

-Ninjas & Superspies is a modern-day espionage role-playing game published in 1988 by Palladium Books.
+Ninjas & Superspies is a modern-day espionage role-playing game published in 1988 by Palladium Books that delves into martial arts as a form of combat.

 Contents

 Ninjas & Superspies, written by Erick Wujcik, is designed around espionage and martial arts action in the modern world, similar to movies such as the James Bond series or Chinese martial arts films.
 To that end, the game contains game rules for martial arts and mystic powers alongside rules for playing spies with gadgets, cybernetics and other high-tech toys.
 Mystic China, the game's only published supplement, adds character classes, martial arts, and campaign material focused on Chinese traditional culture (Feng shui geomancers, Taoist priests, etc.).

 Gameplay

 Character generation

 Characters in Ninjas & Superspies may be members of a martial arts dojo, operatives for a government or private intelligence agency, soldiers involved in counter-intelligence, or even private eyes, depending on the selection of Occupational Character Class (O.C.C.).
 Each O.C.C. provides a base age which is modified by whatever combat training a character has and, in some cases, how long they have spent in prison.
 Most characters are highly skilled, with characters from the main book using the skill programs system to determine their skills, which provides a collection of related skills, and those from Mystic China using the O.C.C./Elective/Secondary skills method, which allows the selection of skills a la carte.
 Almost all characters have access to contacts from their backgrounds: martial arts characters may know people from competitions, secret agents may have worked with someone in the past, thief characters may have done time with certain people, etc.